Path-Check/paper-cred/SPECIFICATION.md

 * Cryptographic signatures and hashes *MUST* be calculated against *uppercased*, *percent encoded* versions of the underlying payload.
 * Data to be used for hashes is serialized in the specified order this document describes.
 * Signatures should be calculated against the final format and order encoded in the payload field of the QR to permit signature verification before any decoding.

-## Public Key

-The Public Key can:
-1. a URI to a DNS TXT Record containing the key for download.
-1. a URL address to download keys from.
-1. a database and key ID to facilitate trusted lists of issuers.

-For signature verification, devices should maintain an indexed local key-value stores of approved public keys in PEM format.

 # The JSON Format